Skip to main

 EPA STEL 16 15 minutes

-Table 4: Methylene Chloride Sampling results for an ECEL 8-hour Time Weighted Average
+Table 4: Methylene Chloride Sampling Results for an ECEL 8-hour Time Weighted Average

 Operations Exposure control devices Result (ppm) Exposure Limit (ppm) ECEL

-Glass cleaning CFH 0.940 2 ECEL
+Glass Cleaning Chemical Fume Hood 0.940 2 ECEL

-Reduction CFH 0.320
+Reduction Chemical Fume Hood 0.320

-Pentacene CFH 0.310
+Pentacene Chemical Fume Hood 0.310

-Dipeptide CFH 0.330
+Dipeptide Chemical Fume Hood 0.330

-Supervising CFH 0.310
+Supervising Chemical Fume Hood 0.310

-Column chromatography cleaning None 0.310
+Column Chromatography Cleaning None 0.310

 *A variety of Column Chromatography processes were sampled.

-Table 5: Methylene Chloride Sampling results for a Short-Term Exposure Limit (STEL) of 15 minutes
+Table 5: Methylene Chloride Sampling Results for a Short-Term Exposure Limit (STEL) of 15 minutes

 Operation Exposure control devices Result (ppm) Exposure Limit (ppm) STEL

-*Column chromatography CFH <10 to 3.20 16 STEL
+Column Chromatography Chemical Fume Hood *<10 to 3.20 16 STEL

-Reduction CFH 10.000
+Reduction Chemical Fume Hood 10.000

-Pentacene CFH 10.000
+Pentacene Chemical Fume Hood 10.000

-Dipeptide CFH 10.000
+Dipeptide Chemical Fume Hood 10.000

-Agent transfer None 10.000
+*Agent Transfer None 10.000

-Column chromatography preparation None 10.000
+Column Chromatography Preparation None 10.000